iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

 ## Conditioning

-When checking for multiple conditions, you can use multiple `if` clauses:
+When checking for multiple conditions, you can use nested `if` clauses:

 ~~~ {.clojure}
 (if condition1